grumply/purehs.org/tutorials/03-basics.md

 pattern Div :: View
 ```

-To evaluate a `View`, it must be injected:
+To evaluate a `View`, it must be injected.

 ```haskell
 main = inject body Div
 ```

-Attributes and properties are applied as transformations of HTML views:
+Attributes and properties are applied as functional transformations of views.

 ```haskell
 root :: View
 root = Div <| Id "root" .
 Class "container"
 ```

-Views are nestable:
+Views are nestable.

 ```haskell
 logo :: View